penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 ```

 !!! note
-    When presented with a screen that says Signature verification failed, click `Continue`.
+    When presented with a screen that says Signature verification failed, click `Yes`.
 It is expected as add-ons aren’t signed with LineageOS’s official key!

 !!! success
     Device firmware should be installed successfully.